labex-labs/shell-free-tutorials/README.md

 <img width="128px" src="https://file.labex.io/path/FaVTnI4iqZP0.png">
 </div>

-Shell is a user interface for access to an operating system's services.
-In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
+Shell scripting is essential for system administration and automation.
+This Skill Tree provides a systematic approach to mastering command-line interfaces and shell programming.
+Designed for beginners, it offers a clear roadmap to understand Unix/Linux shells and scripting languages.
+Hands-on, non-video courses and practical exercises in an interactive command-line playground ensure you develop real-world shell scripting skills.

 |   Index | Name                                                                                                                              | Difficulty   | Tutorial Link                                                                               |
 |---------|-----------------------------------------------------------------------------------------------------------------------------------|--------------|---------------------------------------------------------------------------------------------|